Updated on March 7, 2023

 While we love DIY methods of controlling pests, it’s also important to accept when certain methods either don’t work or are actually dangerous.
 Often, methods that work on fleas will also work on bed bugs, carpet beetles, and other small critters.

 This means a lot of potential money saved.
-Unfortunately, the effectiveness of rubbing alcohol (and its sibling products) relies on a lot of luck and there’s just too much that can go wrong.
+Unfortunately, the effectiveness of rubbing alcohol (and its sibling products) relies on a lot of luck.
+There’s also just too much that can go wrong.